yambo-code/yambopy/docs/source/tutorial.rst

     ``BSEBands``: number of bands to generate the transitions.
 This number should in general be as small as possible as the size of the BSE auxiliary hamiltonian has (in the resonant approximation) dimensions ``Nk*Nv*Nc``.
 Another way to converge the number of transitions is using ``BSEEhEny``.
 This value selects the number of bands based on the electron-hole energy difference.

     ``BSENGBlk`` is the number of blocks for the dielectric screening average over the unit cells.
 This has a similar meaning as ``NGsBlkXs``.

     ``BSENGexx`` in the number of exchange components.
 Relatively cheap to calculate but should be as small as possible to save memory.

     ``KfnQP_E`` is the scissor operator for the BSE.
 The first value is the rigid scissor, the second and third the stretching for the conduction and valence respectively.
-    The optical absoprtion spectra is obtained in a range of energies given by ``BEnRange`` and the number of frequencies in the interval is ``BEnSteps``.
+    The optical absorption spectra is obtained in a range of energies given by ``BEnRange`` and the number of frequencies in the interval is ``BEnSteps``.

 To run these calculations do: